A psychopath named

 and prickly actions as the head matron of

 the asylum showing good expressions too.
+Also shows off a

-Robert Thompson had no lines at all
+Robert Thompson (Patrick) had no lines at all

 and mainly stayed in his hospital bed but